SinaRampe/multiple_pdf_chatbot/README.md

 # LangChain Question Answering Web Application

 This web application uses ideas and code from the [LangChain - Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/) Udemy course, with some adjustments made to the code.
-It answers questions about about your pdfs, and uses Pinecone as a vectorstore.
+It answers questions about your PDFs, and uses Pinecone as a vectorstore.

 ## Run Locally